 “When you consistently maintain a positive frame of mind, you’ll become known as a problem-solver rather than a complainer.
 Most people avoid complainers.
 They seek out problem-solvers.” ~ Joseph Sommerville, PhD, The Five Keys to Interpersonal Success

 Are you a complainer or a problem-solver?
-According to behavioral research, if you hang out with folks who frequently complain, you might find yourself sporting a negative attitude and extra frown lines in the middle of your forehead.
-Worse yet, when complaining becomes endemic — in the workplace or in social circles — it’s hard to break the habit.
+According to behavioral research, if you hang out with folks who always gripe and complain, you might find yourself sporting a negative attitude and extra frown lines in the middle of your forehead.
+When complaining becomes the norm — at home, in the workplace or in social circles — it’s hard to break the cycle.

-This isn’t an invitation to pour pink paint or “positivity” on serious problems.
-But spending time with positive people (problem solvers) can improve our outlook as well as our physical health.
-As psychologist Susan Albers puts it, complaining is like a virus.
+Negativity is both contagious and repellent.
+But spending time with positive people — or problem solvers — can improve our outlook as well as our physical health.
+As renowned psychologist Susan Albers puts it, complaining is like a virus.
 It infects the mood of everyone around us.
-So before you launch another complaint, ask yourself: Will my grousing resolve a problem, improve the situation, or benefit others around me? ~CL
+So before you launch another complaint or plan your next pity party, ask yourself: Will this resolve a problem, improve the situation, or benefit others around me? ~CL

 Photo by Cindy La Ferle